 The spiral antenna construction allows the system to collect as much energy as possible from the environment on a wide frequency band, transferring that energy through a hard-wired connection in the center to the lower filtering module.

 2. Electronic Filtering Module

 Research has shown that certain frequencies of the surrounding electric and magnetic fields are especially capable of affecting the movement of water and its bonding to wall capillaries.
 Water molecules being polar in nature (with one positive and one negative side), are susceptible to external fields.
 By eliminating certain frequencies, one can cancel the osmotic pumping effect responsible for rising damp – which is the role of the filtering module.

 The electronic filtering module is a network of precisely tuned LC band-pass filters, realized with two oppositely wound spiral antennas placed on the opposite side of a printed circuit board (PCB).
 Their fields intersect, forming a complex inductive-capacitive (LC) network.
-Due to its technical complexity, we are not going to go into further details of the filtering mechanism – the important point is that certain frequencies are filtered out and their energy dissipated in rapport to the rest of the frequency spectrum - thus eliminating some of the key frequencies that actively contribute to the formation of rising damp.
+Due to its technical complexity, we are not going to go into further details of the filtering mechanism – the important point is that certain frequencies are filtered out and their energy absorbed from the frequency spectrum - thus eliminating the key frequencies that actively contribute to the formation of rising damp.

 Here is a demonstration of the practical filtering capability of the filtering network, shown on the screen of a spectrum analyzer in the research lab:

 The filtered out frequencies show up above as high vertical peaks on the instrument's screen, in comparison to the rest of the frequency spectrum (horizontal base line at the bottom).